Skip to main content

 Remediation

-Retry the scan again to check if issue persists.
+Retry the scan to check whether the issue persists.

 If the issue persists, follow these steps to avoid changes to issue count:

-• Workflow variations - When retesting, repeat the exact same workflow to compare with previous scans.
+• Workflow variations: When you retest, repeat the exact same workflow to compare with previous scans.

-• Scans aborted due to new page state - Please wait for “Scanner on Standby” state to appear in the extension.
+• Scans aborted due to new page state: Wait for the “Scanner on Standby” state to appear in the extension.

 Scanner on Standby